Symptoms of Abuse and How to Identify it.

 - Are there any medical or emotional problems?

 We have produced a downloadable questionnaire sheet that can be used to help identify reasonable suspicion of drug abuse.
 Reasonable suspicion checklist.
-The form is designed for employees, but it can be used for any purpose.
+We have designed a form for employees or for anyone needing to check.

-How do you tell when a teen is on drugs?
+How to tell when a teen is on drugs?